-This report was commissioned from the UNSW, Canberra/Foster OHS to address a recommendation made in the 2010 Safe Work Australia publication National Hazard Exposure Worker Surveillance: Vibration exposure and the provision of vibration control measures in Australian Workplace which recommended the European Union directives related to vibration be investigated when considering future work health and safety regulatory policy development for vibration.As a result of the report, a decision was taken to develop a code of practice.
-In the short term, two fact sheets were produced by Safe Work Australia in 2012:
+This report was commissioned from the UNSW, Canberra/Foster OHS to address a recommendation made in the 2010 Safe Work Australia publication National Hazard Exposure Worker Surveillance: Vibration exposure and the provision of vibration control measures in Australian Workplace which recommended the European Union directives related to vibration be investigated when considering future work health and safety regulatory policy development for vibration.As a result of the report, a decision was taken to develop a code of practice - which has not yet been done.
+However, Safe Work Australia has the following publications:

 - Workplace vibration guidance material;

 - Guide to Measuring and Assessing Hand-arm vibration;

 - Information Sheet: Whole body vibration; and